-Jesus said to them, “Therefore I say to you, the kingdom of God will be taken from you and given to a nation bearing the fruits of it.”
+Jesus told them, “Therefore I say to you, the kingdom of God will be taken from you and given to a nation bearing the fruits of it.”
 (Matt.
 21:43 NKJV).

 Sadly, many believers today, like the rebellious children of Israel who chose not to bear fruit unto God from the vineyard He gave to them, are holding back the fruit of God’s vineyard from God Himself and the people God is sending to them to partake of the fruit of His blessings in their lives.

-Beloved, when you are self-centred, thinking only about yourself and living only to please yourself; you are simply a wicked vinedresser.
+Beloved, when you are self-centered, thinking only about yourself and living only to please yourself, you are a wicked vinedresser.

-When your character or lifestyle brings no praise, honour or glory to God; you are a wicked vinedresser.
-When you are not actively involved in promoting and advancing God’s kingdom on earth with your God-given resources; you are just a wicked vinedresser.
+You are a wicked vinedresser when your character or lifestyle brings no praise, honor, or glory to God.
+You are just a wicked vinedresser when you are not actively promoting and advancing God’s kingdom on earth with your God-given resources.

-Just as the wicked vinedressers cast out of the vineyard the son of the owner of the vineyard in the parable, sadly, the Lord Jesus Christ has been “cast out” of many churches today and His rightful place has been taken over by men, human doctrines, traditions, religious rules and rites (Matt.
+As the wicked vinedressers cast out of the vineyard the owner’s son in the parable, sadly, the Lord Jesus Christ has been “cast out” of many churches today.
+His rightful place has been taken over by men, human doctrines, traditions, religious rules, and rites (Matt.
 21:38-39).